-In 1778, two years into the U.S. Revolutionary War, an 800 link, 35-ton iron chain was forged, assembled into at least 53 blocks of nine links (plus connector) each, and strategically strung across the Hudson River at West Point.
-That chain's use was essential to both blocking of the British forces and shipments and the creation of a country which later birthed 150 years of rapid world economic growth.
-Yet today, and despite individual country variations, world annual economic growth may languish at a bleak 2% average rate for our, our children's, and their children's lives if noted economist and author Thomas Piketty's 2013 forecast in Capital in the 21st Century proves prescient.
-Against this backdrop, crowdfunding in its various iterations, regulatory reductions, and tax and securities law changes offer modest, better prospects, particularly when coupled with technological innovations.
-One such innovation involves a new type of chain-a technological one used to record, verify, and/or create transactions-which is distributed in blocks of cryptographically verified computer code known as Blockchain, as well as other distributed ledger technologies (such as DAG, directed acrylic graphs).
-Blockchain, including one of its offspring, cryptocurrencies and coin offerings and other uses, are transforming business and consumer beliefs about currency and trade, and shall continue to offer various emergent behaviors and generally beneficial economic and social effects increasing world GDP average growth rate.
+In 1778, the most useful chain was one of 35 tons of forged iron, assembled into at least 53 blocks of nine links (plus connector) each.
+Strategically strung across the Hudson River at West Point, its use blocked British forces and shipments as a key to the creation of a country which later birthed 150 years of rapid world economic growth.
+Today, though, we face a backdrop of the black swan of COVID-19 and Thomas Piketty's 2013 annual 2% growth forecast for the balance of the 21st century.
+Crowdfunding in its various iterations, regulatory reductions, and tax and securities law changes offer somewhat better prospects, particularly when coupled with technological innovations and human ingenuity.
+Among the recent and COVID-19 era's most useful innovations, is a different type of chain, one commonly referred to as Blockchain; one which, through its myriad computer applications and uses has and shall lever the speed of world economic growth.
+Blockchain, at core, is simply a technological chain used to record, verify, and/or create transactions-one which is distributed in blocks of cryptographically verified computer code-and includes, in our use, other distributed ledger technologies (such as DAG, directed acrylic graphs).
+Blockchain, including one of its offspring, cryptocurrencies and coin offerings and other uses, are transforming business and consumer beliefs about currency, trade, competition, and market fairness.
+Blockchain-related innovations hold promise of various emergent behaviors, widely beneficial economic and social effects, and an above-Piketty world GDP average growth rate, and vet-to the frustration of innovators and regulators alike-the Gordian knot of laws, rules, regulations, jurisdictions, policies, bureaucracies, perspectives, and judgments is.
+A reasoned Hester Pierce sandbox rule would secure an unraveling or severing of a portion of that knot and spur further economic growth; we would so counsel.
+This note, though, is meant to inform as to the state of our present.

 Blockchain token and other offerings first appeared around 2013 with the staged initial coin offering (ICO) by Mastercoin-an early Blockchain protocol.
-2017 and early 2018 saw an explosion of Blockchain-related offerings tempered, since then, by enforcement activity reining in prohibited activities.
-2019, perhaps ironically, has become the year of enterprise endorsement of the technology with major financial institutions anfvd industry players leading the charge-not what early adopters envisioned.
-Blockchain's promise is the potential for profound economic and social transformation and wealth creation through, among other results, eliminating the need for many trusted third parties and generating emergent behaviors from selfexecuting smart contracts embedded within the blocks or other distributed ledger technologies (such as the Tangle network which eliminates the need for so-called miners who cryptographically verify individual transactions).
-For simplicity, Blockchain is used herein to mean all distributed ledger technology, and although the capital funding phenomenon is worldwide, this article addresses only the existing U.S. legal framework.
+The year 2017 and early 2018 saw an explosion of Blockchain-related offerings tempered, since then, by the U.S. Securities and Exchange Commission (SEC) and state blue sky and financial regulatory enforcement activity reining in prohibited activities.
+The year 2019, perhaps ironically, became the year of enterprise endorsement of the technology with major financial institutions and industry players leading the charge-not what early adopters envisioned.
+Blockchain's promise is the potential for profound economic and social transformation and wealth creation through, among other results, eliminating the need for many trusted third parties and generating emergent behaviors from self-executing smart contracts embedded within the blocks or other distributed ledger technologies (such as the Tangle network which eliminates the need for so-called miners who cryptographically verify individual transactions).
+For simplicity, Blockchain is used herein to mean all distributed ledger technology; though the capital funding phenomenon is worldwide, this article addresses only the existing U.S. legal framework.